zyayoung/Awesome-Video-LLMs/Readme.md

 | [VideoChat2](https://github.com/OpenGVLab/Ask-Anything)                        |   44.6    |    2.80     |    2.29     |    2.42    |    28.9     |    28.7     |    35.6     |    55.4     |
 | [LLaMA-VID](https://huggingface.co/YanweiLi/llama-vid-7b-full-224-video-fps-1) | **50.1**  |    2.97     |    2.18     |    2.25    |    29.4     |    30.1     |  **45.1**   |  **67.4**   |

-## Getting Started 🚀👨‍💻
+## Get Started with VLM-Eval: Your Journey Begins Here 🚀👨‍💻

-Begin your journey with VLM-Eval using these evaluation examples.
-At the current stage, it is necessary for you to download videos from the original datasets.
-We also highly recommend that you ask us to test your open-sourced video LLM.
+For those eager to explore VLM-Eval, this section provides a comprehensive guide to get started.
+It includes instructions on setting up the environment, along with examples and tutorials to help users effectively utilize the framework for their research.
+At the current stage, you must download videos from the original datasets.
+We also highly recommend that you request us to test your open-source video LLM.

 ### Set OpanAI API Key

 The initial step involves setting your OpenAI key in the environment.
-You can do this by utilizing the command provided below.
+You can do this by the command below.

 ```bash
 export OPENAI_API_KEY="your api key here"